Club: none | Opening: 2010 | Capacity: 50,000 seats

 The Aviva Stadium was built on the place of the old Lansdowne Road Stadium, which was one of the oldest stadiums in the world when it got demolished in 2007.
 Construction of the Aviva Stadium started right after and finished in early 2010.
 The stadium had a price tag of €410 million and was designed by Populous.

-The Aviva Stadium officially opened on the 14th of May 2010.
-First football was played on the 4th of August 2010 when a League of Ireland side hosted Manchester United for a friendly (1-7).
+The Aviva Stadium officially opened on 14 May 2010.
+First football was played on 4 August 2010 when a League of Ireland side hosted Manchester United for a friendly (1-7).

 The Aviva Stadium is located in central Dublin in the Ballsbridge area, about 2 kilometres from the city centre.
 The walk from St Stephen’s Green park or the Trinity College area will take 20 to 30 minutes.